 Panel of Categories

-This panel (Fig 4) is an image showing all available categories (with code, label and correct color) as rows, so the user can see all codes and their labels.
+This panel (Fig 7) is an image showing all available categories (with code, label and color) as rows, so the user has a quick overview of all codes and their labels.
 In the panel, you also can define a category that is assigned to the Joker key [J].

-Joker [J] and Repeat [R] Key

-Dual-key categories can possibly be marked with a single key, either by pressing 'R' to repeat the most recent category, or by pressing 'J' to use the current Joker category.
-The joker can be re-defined by activating the Panel, locating the cursor upon a category and pressing 'J'.

-In order to expand the number of categories beyond 10, double-digit shortcuts are supported.

 Example: 5 single-digit and 40 dual-digit shortcuts

 key 0 (not used as single key)